Princegupta101/myjob/README.md

-# myjobb AI Full Stack Developer Intern Assignment
+# Myjobb AI Full Stack Developer Intern Assignment

 This is a full-stack dashboard application built with Next.js, TypeScript, Node.js, and MongoDB as part of the myjobb AI Full Stack Developer Intern assignment.